gholibeigian/corona_alarm_final/README.md

 # corona_alarm_final
 Windows Server GUI

 Dear Prof. Kerer,

-The Thesis is in two different folder(part)
+The thesis is in two different folders (part)
-1. the model trainer for the face recognition (main.py will save the .yml model file in the project)
+1. the model trainer for face recognition (main.py saves the .yml model file in the project)
 2. the project

-In the project there are two mains(main.py and main_wxPython.py).
-File mian.py has dead lock issue with https://github.com/cztomczak/cefpython/issues/441
+There are two main files in the project (main.py and main_wxPython.py).
+File mian.py has deadlock problem with https://github.com/cztomczak/cefpython/issues/441
-It seems, when you use tkinter 8.4 or an older version of it the problem wont accure.
+It seems if you are using tkinter 8.4 or an older version of it, the problem does not occur.

-Main_wxPython works just fine and it does not have the issue with the deadlock!
+Main_wxPython works fine and doesn't have the deadlock problem!

 in coronal_alarm_final project: